 Reinvent yourself.
 Use a camera app on your phone that emulates old film types.
 You can return to a familiar location and re-see through the phone.
 The detachment and processing of the app will allow you to think about an approach not limited to the ‘straight’ colour representation of your camera.

 Change from your usual aspect ratio to something different.
 If your camera doesn’t have this option, employ electrical tape on the back screen to mask it off.
 You can then use your viewfinder to compose and check the screen to see how that tallies up.
 Switch to using different focal lengths or limit yourself to using it at one location or indeed for a period of time.
 Take an art class or a course in alternative photography using a pinhole camera or one using film to make digital prints.
 Go arty!

 Don’t use social media (SM) as a barometer of success or to direct your creative progress.

 SM successfully favours the single image with the ‘wow’ factor.
 The platforms don’t readily enable projects to be viewed as they should be, whilst clearer more simple photographs tend to catch the eye more so than busy, quiet and subtle imagery which can get can get drowned out.
 Some platforms also crop or reduce file quality which can be frustrating to see.

 There is also a psychology to what people ‘like’ with some element of tribe reinforcement coming into play.
-Can we really trust that one of our supporters had a view on our photograph?
-Instead you have to follow your own path.
+Can we really trust that one of our supporters had a view of our photograph?
+Instead, you have to follow your own path.